umutseven92/chrome-chatgpt-helper/README.md

 If your don't have an [OpenAI account](https://platform.openai.com/signup), please create one, generate an [OpenAI API Key](https://platform.openai.com/api-keys), then paste the **Secret Key** here.
 Keep this key secret!

 Make sure you have [enough credits](https://platform.openai.com/account/billing/overview) in your account.
-It is also a good idea to set [usage limits](https://platform.openai.com/account/limits), so you don't encounter any suprises!
+It is also a good idea to set [usage limits](https://platform.openai.com/account/limits), so you don't encounter any surprises!

 ### Model